-Until recently if often cost several thousand dollars to get a professional to build your site.
+Until recently it would cost several thousand dollars to get a professional to build your site.
 But with today’s easy to use DIY website builders like Weebly you can now have a professional quality small business website up in under an hour.